akaldhafer/MyAuction-Android-app/README.md

 MyAuction

-The application will be for users who want to put their products on the MyAuction mobile application.
-The application will allow other users to participate in the auction of that product and bid till one of the participants won the auction.
+The application will be for users who want to sell their items on the MyAuction mobile application.
+The application will allow other users to participate in the auction of that item and bid till one of the participants win the item auction.

 Languages and tools: